kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-15-postproc-img-segm.md

 categories: jekyll update
 ---

+When a machine learning model is trained, a question that naturally comes up is how to do better.
+One can try to improve the model itself by changing its architecture, adding more data, or tuning hyperparameters.
+But is there something that can be done about the predictions themselves, without changing the model?

-Post-processing comes in handy when the model can't get you directly to the desired result.
-For example, you want to segment the image, but the model predicts a mask with a lot of noise.
-In this case, you can use post-processing to get rid of the noise and get a more accurate result.
+Post-processing in general refers to a set of techniques that refine predictions obtained from the model.
+For example, one works on an image segmentation task, and the model predicts a mask with a lot of noise.
+In this case, one can use a noise threshold to get filter out values that are below it, obtaining a more accurate result.
 Or one needs to reformat the model's output to another format accepted by the task.
-In this article, I will talk about post-processing techniques that I used in my projects on image segmentation.
+In this article, I will introduce four post-processing techniques using that task of image segmentation as an example.

 Table of Contents: